 Instructions

-- Pour brownie batter into a 13" by 9" pan and place in oven.
+- Pour brownie batter into prepared pan and place on middle rack of oven.
+Bake for 45 minutes to an hour 15 minutes or until a toothpick inserted into the center comes out dry.
 Due to doubling the recipe and replacing the oil with butter, the baking time will likely vary.
+Start checking for doneness after 30 minutes, to be sure.

-- While brownies are still warm, break up you bar of chocolate and place the pieces over top so that they melt.
-Spread the chocolate to cover the top of the brownies then add a sprinkle of sea salt over top.
+- While brownies are still warm, break up the bar of chocolate and place the pieces over top so that they melt.
+Spread the chocolate to cover the top of the brownies then sprinkle of sea salt over top.

 Notes